hazelcast/hazelcast-nodejs-client/code_samples/jaas_sample/README.md

 * Make sure [hazelcast.xml](hazelcast-member/src/main/resources/hazelcast.xml) is in your class path.

 * Start the Hazelcast member with [Bootstrap.java](hazelcast-member/src/main/java/com/company/Bootstrap.java).
+If you are unsure about how to do that, see [the notes on starting `Bootstrap.java`](hazelcast-member/README.md).

 * Run the [admin_client.js](admin_client.js) with the command `node admin_client.js` to see what can the users within the `adminGroup` do.